cultfamily-on-github/cult-donations-microservice/README.md

-# CULT Learn 2 Earn Microservice
+# CULT Donations Microservice

+Nobody can prevent us humans from giving something to someone for free.

+Let's create a system where people donate valuable things to each other.
+Valuable things can be links to valuable education videos, CULT, RVLT.

-CULT Learn 2 Earn gives you the chance to earn money while doing valuable things like providing education services around topics like decentralization, self-hosted wallets, deflationary currencies like CULT and RVLT, tokenomics which foster public goods creation etc.
+In this respect [cultdonations.org](https://cultdonations.org) gives you the chance to earn money while doing valuable things like collecting education material around topics like decentralization, self-hosted wallets, deflationary currencies like CULT and RVLT, tokenomics which foster public goods creation etc.

-Here you can learn how to provide valuable education services to others by doing so.
-You can earn RVLT by submitting links to your education services.
-After that your public wallet address will be listed in the CULT Donations Microservice.

 Let us learn and earn together in playful creativity to free the world.

-Learn 2 Earn is inspired by Play 2 Earn which is inspired by [Revolt 2 Earn](https://rumble.com/v1lf3yb-revolt-2-earn-in-100-seconds-michael-saylor-talks-about-revolt-2-earn.html?mref=1e5w3p&mc=4izal).
+Learn 2 Earn resp.
+CULT Donations are inspired by Play 2 Earn which is inspired by [Revolt 2 Earn](https://rumble.com/v1lf3yb-revolt-2-earn-in-100-seconds-michael-saylor-talks-about-revolt-2-earn.html?mref=1e5w3p&mc=4izal).

 In order to strengthen resilience, scalability, composability and technological freedom for contributors, we establish a microservices architecture.

-Everyone is invited to foster the emergence of manifold architectures of freedom by contributing to this repository.
+Everyone is invited to foster the emergence of manifold architectures of freedom, fairness, transparency and justice by contributing to this repository.

 ## Status